sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/wolfi/index.md

 ## How is the build process different from Alpine to Wolfi?

-In our Alpine images, most of the work is done in the Dockerfile: packages, fetched, third-party dependencies are built, users and directories are created, and binaries are copied.
+In our Alpine images, most of the work is done in the Dockerfile: packages are installed; third-party dependencies are fetched, built, and installed; users and directories are created; and binaries are copied.

-When building Wolfi images, most of this work is done outside of the Dockerfile:
+When building Wolfi images, most of this work is done **outside** of the Dockerfile:

-- All third-party dependencies are [packaged](packages.md) as APKs (Alpine Packages - Wolfi shares this package format).
+- All third-party dependencies are [packaged](packages.md) as APKs (Alpine Packages, a format that Wolfi uses).
 - Dependencies, user accounts, directory structure, and permissions are combined into a pre-built [base image](images.md).
-- The Dockerfile then copies over Sourcegraph Go binaries and sets the entrypoint.
+- The Dockerfile then only copies over Sourcegraph Go binaries, any configuration, and sets the entrypoint.

+In short, all dependencies are pre-installed in a Wolfi base image.
+The Dockerfile is the final step that just adds on the Sourcegraph code.

 ## What are base images?